 Check out my other boxing style analysis features here.

-In the boxing world, Lomachenko needs no introduction, as most will know 'Hi Tech' is arguably pound for pound in most people's top 3 boxers today.
-Having had 396 wins in his amateur career and...
+In the boxing world, Lomachenko needs no introduction, as most will know 'Hi Tech' has arguably been on their pound-for-pound list at some point.
+Having had 396 wins in his amateur career and won...

 Josh Taylor is without a doubt one of the most talented boxers to come out of Scotland and the UK in the last 10 years.
 Especially after becoming undisputed champion in just 18 fights at...